w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 upgrade their nodes to implement protocol changes.

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can enact chain upgrades and successful proposals using the Wasm meta-protocol without a hard fork.
-Anything within the STF, the transaction queue, or off-chain workers can be upgraded without forking the chain.
+Anything within the state transition function, the transaction queue, or off-chain workers can be upgraded without forking the chain.

 ## Conclusion